-'Uninspired' will appeal to any 'Broad City' fan
+'Uninspired' creator Becky Yamamoto talks life in NYC, teases new season - amNewYork

 Adulting is hard.
 “Uninspired,” a New York City-based web series created by comedian Becky Yamamoto, offers the comic relief you need after a long day.

-The second season of the web series will be released during a special screening and launch party at Videology, at 308 Bedford Ave., on Thursday.
+The second season of the web series was released during a special screening and launch party at Videology, at 308 Bedford Ave., on Thursday.

 Haven’t seen the first season yet?
 “Uninspired” will appeal to any “Broad City” fan, giving off serious laid-back millennial vibes.
 Season 1 followed Sarah, a 30-something New Yorker who struggles through various pitfalls of adulting, from losing her job to making sense of a seemingly dead-end relationship with her live-in boyfriend.

 Below, Yamamoto, who stars as Becky, gives us an inside look at the series and teases what we can expect from her character in the second season.
-Catch up at uninspiredthewebseries.com before the new episodes are released on Friday.
+Watch new episodes at uninspiredthewebseries.com.

 What inspired you to create a story about a woman who is so, well, uninspired?